 I no longer remember the author or title of the book, and so it is possible that I may have misremembered some of its other details.
 (More recently, with the aid of the Internet, I have been able to find its title, which is Extraordinary Minds by Howard Gardner.
 The four individuals he considers are Mozart, Freud, Woolf, and Gandhi.)

-Of course, the opposite phenomenon can also take place, where an artist who was despised, ridiculed, or ignored during one’s lifetime is later celebrated as an unrecognized, unappreciated, or undiscovered genius.
+Of course, the opposite phenomenon can also take place, when an artist who was despised, ridiculed, or ignored during one’s lifetime is later celebrated as an unrecognized, unappreciated, or undiscovered genius.
 This happens because the artist is in dissonance with one’s times and the kinds of things that are created by popular artists then.
-When, for whatever reason, the fashion later changes, a future society which is more in consonance with the artist’s works will find them more appealing than the artist’s contemporaries did.
+When, for whatever reason, the fashion later changes, a future society that is more in consonance with the artist’s works will find them more appealing than the artist’s contemporaries did.
 This is what is meant by the saying that an artist or other person was “ahead of one’s time.”
 Of course, the widespread popularity of the artist’s works will then have an imitative influence on the nature of the society whose members rate these works more highly than their predecessors did.

 It would be wrong to blame all of humanity’s present problems, such as overpopulation, entirely on capitalism.
-But by encouraging the overconsumption of many things, and by increasing the separation between production and consumption, so that large amounts of energy are used to produce, package, market and transport a great many products that people consume today, capitalism very clearly does contribute to the harmful effects which humans are having on the natural world, from which many of us believe we have successfully separated ourselves, and over which we now regard ourselves as the masters, but on which we still depend in numerous ways for our survival, both in the short and long term.
+But by encouraging the overconsumption of many things, and by increasing the separation between production and consumption, so that large amounts of energy are used to produce, package, market and transport a great many products that people consume today, capitalism very clearly does contribute to the harmful effects which humans are having on the natural world, from which many of us believe we have successfully separated ourselves, and over which we now regard ourselves as the uncontested masters, but on which we still depend in numerous ways for our survival, both in the short and long term.